isuttell/sine-waves/README.md

 * [Alternative Wave Types](http://codepen.io/isuttell/pen/MYaoKX)

 ## Mobile
 Canvas is supported on most devices however the due limited processing power complex animations may appear choppy.
-You can either create simplier animations for mobile or disable the animation by setting the `running` property to `false`.
+You can either create simpler animations for mobile or disable the animation by setting the `running` property to `false`.
 Running the `update()` method will update the animation one frame while paused.

 ```js
 var waves = new SineWaves({